aderbalfarias/snippet/Random/TechnicalInterview.md

 ### SOLID

 #### S - Single responsibility Principle
-The Single Responsibility Principle states that every module or class should have responsibility for a single part of the functionality provided by the software.
+**Definition**: The Single Responsibility Principle states that every module or class should have responsibility for a single part of the functionality provided by the software.<br>
+**Example**: It means if we have two reasons to change a class, we have to split the functionality into two classes.
+Each class will handle only one responsibility lets say you have ```class Client``` which has register client and sends email functionalities, that is wrong, they should be splitted in two different classes (```class Client``` and ```class Email```) each one responsible for its own functionality.<br>
+**Why** If we put more than one functionality in one class then it introduces coupling between two functionalities.
+So, if we change one functionality there is a chance we broke coupled functionality, which requires another round of testing to avoid any bug in the production environment.
+It reduces bug fixes and testing time once an application goes into the maintenance phase.

 #### O - Open-Closed Principle
-The open/closed principle states that software entities (classes, modules, functions) should be open for extensions, but closed for modification.
+**Definition**: The open/closed principle states that software entities (classes, modules, functions) should be open for extensions, but closed for modification.<br>

 #### L - Liskov Substitution Principle
-The Liskov substitution principle states that if S is a subtype of T, then objects of type T may be replaced (or substituted) with objects of type S.<br>
+**Definition**: The Liskov substitution principle states that if S is a subtype of T, then objects of type T may be replaced (or substituted) with objects of type S.<br>
 We can formulate this mathematically as:
 - Let ϕ(x) be a property provable about objects x of type T.
 - Then ϕ(y) should be valid for objects y of type S, where S is a subtype of T.
-More generally, it states that objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+More generally, it states that objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.<br>

 #### I - Interface Segregation Principle
-The interface segregation principle states not to force a client to depend on methods it does not use.
+**Definition**: The interface segregation principle states not to force a client to depend on methods it does not use.
 Do not add additional functionality to an existing interface by adding new methods.
-Instead, create a new interface and let your class implement multiple interfaces if needed.
+Instead, create a new interface and let your class implement multiple interfaces if needed.<br>

 #### D - Dependency Inversion Principle (Dependency injection)
-The dependency inversion principle is a way to decouple software modules.
+**Definition**: The dependency inversion principle is a way to decouple software modules.
 This principle states that:
 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 - Abstractions should not depend on details.
 Details should depend on abstractions.
-To comply with this principle, we need to use a design pattern known as a dependency inversion pattern, most often solved by using dependency injection.
+To comply with this principle, we need to use a design pattern known as a dependency inversion pattern, most often solved by using dependency injection.<br>

 ### Sql Server